-This becomes even more apparent at higher speeds, where air resistance is increased.
+This becomes even more apparent at higher speeds, where air resistance increases.
 Deep section rims are designed to be more aerodynamic, cutting through the wind with less turbulence.
-A major (or not) trade-off here, however, is weight.
+A major (or not) trade-off here is weight.

 While deep-section rims are usually constructed using carbon fiber to keep weight down, they are often significantly heavier than shallow rimmed wheels (there are also aluminum options at the lower end of the price range).
 But just how important is weight?

 The general rule used to be that lightweight was the way to go for any kind of hilly terrain.
 However, with improved scientific testing, this has been proven not to be the case.
 Indeed, testing by Cervelo has shown that aero gains are more important that weight for anything up to a gradient of 8%, for a pro rider.

 For your average amateur cyclist, this changes to a 5% gradient.
 So, for any climb with an average gradient of less than 5%, deeper section rims are likely to be more efficient.
 However, if you’re planning on doing some serious climbing then you might go for something lighter.